ilg-physics-ucsb/physics6-manual/6CL/ReflectionAndRefraction/RandR.md

 :::

 :::Question
-a.)
 A beam of white light traveling in air is incident on a glass block at an angle of 17 degrees.
 Use Snell’s Law to compute the refractive angle for purple, green and orange light.

-b.)
-Diamonds have indexes of refraction in the range of 2.4.
-Why would this lead to more visible rainbows in jewelry?
 :::

 ## PART 3: FLAT MIRRORS